 Giving baby rice cereal at such a young age could cause tummy trouble which can keep baby awake and increase crying.
 Additionally, young babies need to eat every two to three hours so trying to get a baby to remain full for a longer period of time prevents baby from getting the nutrition they need to grow and thrive.
 As a mother I know it’s not easy to get up every two to three hours during the night, but it does not last forever and you will get through it.
 We must do what is best for our babies.

-So when is baby ready to go longer without night feedings?
+by ready to go longer without night feedings?
 A good rule to follow is if baby is gaining weight and weighs at least 15 pounds then baby is able to sleep 12 hours a night with no feedings.
-(Another tip I learned from SleepWell Baby).
+(Another tip I learned from SleepWell Baby)

 Don’t worry that your baby won’t get enough nutrition because another cool thing I learned about babies is that they self-regulate their own bodies!
 When we started sleep training we went from 24 ounces of formula a night to no bottles at night COLD TURKEY and we noticed that our baby started eating more during the day instead.
 It’s truly incredible.
 We were so uneasy about stopping night feeding like that so suddenly, but we trusted our sleep consultant and they were right!
 Our baby did not wake up or cry to eat.
 He slept 6 hours straight the first night of sleep training and then 11 hours straight on night two and then since then 12 hours straight every night.